CigarsSmoker/Clone/Very-bare-walkthrough-for-first-time-users.md

 Here we see that in the `wired.com` scope, net requests which originate from within the `wired.com` domain are all allowed.
 (Except for `cookie`, that is my personal setting and I forgot to remove it before taking the screenshots.)

-This is because of the `1st-party` row: the cell in this row are used to tell what to do with net requests which are 1st-party to the URL address of the current page.
+This is because of the `1st-party` row: the cells in this row are used to tell what to do with net requests which are 1st-party to the URL address of the current page.